abbsimmei/Youtube-Subscriber-Bubble/README.md

 ## How to use the program

-This project already includes a lot of prefetched data from the @Swinceball channel.
+This project already includes a lot of prefetched data from the [Swinceball](https://www.youtube.com/@SwinceBall) channel.
 If you want to fetch your own data I advise removing all .json and .csv files in the storage folder and it's sub folders.
 You can also remove the pre-generated GephiFiles in generatedGephiFiles/

 ### Steps to fetch data